StarRocks/starrocks/docs/loading/Kafka-connector-starrocks.md

 - Self-managed Kafka cluster:

   - Download and unzip [starrocks-kafka-connector-1.0.0.tar.gz](https://releases.starrocks.io/starrocks/starrocks-kafka-connector-1.0.0.tar.gz).
   - Copy the extracted directory to the path specified in the `plugin.path` property.
-You can find the `plugin.path` property in the configuration files of worker nodes within the Kafka connect cluster.
+You can find the `plugin.path` property in the configuration files of worker nodes within the Kafka Connect cluster.

 - Confluent cloud: